-There is a tax credit that can reduce the overall amount of tax you may have to pay if you are a New Zealand tax resident and your annual net income is between \$24,000 and \$48,000 and vou:
+There is a tax credit that can reduce the overall amount of tax you may have to pay if you are a New Zealand tax resident and your annual net income is between \$24,000 and \$70,000 and you:

-- are not eligible for Working for Families (either you or your partner), - do not receive an income-tested benefit, NZ superannuation or veteran's pension, or an overseas equivalent of any of these. - Net income means your total income from all sources less any allowable deductions or current year losses, not including any losses brought forward.
+- are not entitled to or receive Working for Families (either you or your partner), - do not receive an income-tested benefit, NZ superannuation or veteran's pension, or an overseas equivalent of any of these. - Net income means your total income from all sources less any allowable deductions or current year losses, not including any losses brought forward.